-In addition to Article 3.3 of the BMS EER, in the EST master's programme the following applies:
+In addition to Article 3.3 of the BMS EER, in the PSTS MSc programme the following applies:

 If a study unit has been completed successfully (final unrounded grade 5.5 or more) then this grade is final.
-If a student feels that there are exceptional circumstances that justify an exemption from this rule (and thus justify an extra opportunity), he/she has to send a motivated written request to the Examination Board.
+If a student feels that there are exceptional circumstances that justify an exemption from this rule (and thus justify an extra opportunity), the student has to send a motivated written request to the Examination Board.
 Such an exemption can only be granted once per student.